Happy Earth Day, Everyday at City Mission

 city mission warehouse

 Most donated items get shipped over to our warehouse, which we call our Vocational Training Center (VTC).
 Every day at the VTC, City Mission residents are sorting donations.
-This may seem like a thankless job, but for City Mission’s Director of Vocational Training Center, Jason Johnson, every donation is an opportunity.
+This may seem like a thankless job, but for City Mission’s Director of Supportive Services, Jason Johnson, every donation is an opportunity.

 “Ninety-five percent of my time is spent out on the floor with the residents working side-by-side on projects that we all believe in.
 That’s my opportunity to build good, deep relationships.”
 Johnson not only manages the warehouse, he is also the on-site therapist at the VTC, helping our residents work through the issues and barriers that may have brought them to us in the first place while also helping them build work-related skills in preparation for life after the Mission.